 Education

-Oxy’s education department invites you to “be the change” by complementing your major with an education minor.
-Studying education at Oxy will prepare you to become an excellent ‘urban educator’ in the broadest sense of the word.
+Occidental’s education department invites you to complement your major course of study with an education minor.
+While Oxy does not have an accredited teacher preparation program, studying education at Oxy will prepare you to become an excellent ‘educator’ in the broadest sense of the word.
 You’ll learn to think clearly and analytically about pedagogy and policy, and gain firsthand experience in a variety of school- and community-based educational settings.
-You’ll be equipped to advocate for issues of diversity, equity and social justice as these issues play out in the realms of public and private education.
+You’ll be equipped to advocate for issues of diversity, equity, and inclusion as they play out in the realms of public and private education.

 Oxy’s education program is centered on foundational preparation for urban schooling, educational advocacy with community-based organizations, and education policy.
 We believe an understanding of the urban community and neighborhood is essential to developing the problem-solving skills necessary for effective agency in urban educational settings.

-Our interdisciplinary program integrates foundational coursework with urban community engagement via internships and fieldwork to provide a rich, collaborative and informative context for school reform, school improvement and educational activism.
-Some of these opportunities are facilitated by Oxy’s Center for Community Based Learning, and we also have long-standing relationships with public schools in Northeast Los Angeles, Pasadena and Glendale, plus two area charter schools.
+Our program integrates key coursework with a culminating community-based engagement experience (EDUC 300) in order to provide a rich, collaborative and informative context for understanding issues of school reform/abolition, school improvement, and education organizing and activism.
+The partnerships education minors take on are supported and facilitated by Oxy’s Center for Community Based Learning; we also have long-standing relationships with public schools in Northeast Los Angeles, Pasadena and Glendale, plus two area charter schools.

-For almost a century, we have produced sought-after educational leaders who are prepared to engage professionally across a number of contexts, including classroom teaching, school and district administration, leadership of community-based organizations, and educational policymaking.
+For almost a century, the education department has produced sought-after education leaders who bring high levels of preparation to engage professionally across a number of contexts, including classroom teaching, school and district administration, leadership of community-based organizations, and educational policy-making.
+Join us!

 What Our Graduates Are Doing